10 Sequencing platforms

 - Reads are accurate.
 Mean raw sequence quality of around Q35 (0.03% error rate).

 - Sequencing is done by synthesis.
-This means many mostly identical copies of a single molecular are created to generate the signal that is read by the instrument.
+This means many mostly identical copies of a single molecule are created to generate the signal that is read by the instrument.

 Illumina is the workhorse of high-throughput sequencing.
 Any application that requires lots of sequence data will use Illumina.
-Expression profiling (as we are about to do) and small variant genotyping are classic applications of Illumina.
-Repetitive and low-complexity genomic regions common to many organisms make it difficult to use Illumina data for genome or transcriptome assembly, to detect structural variants accurately, or to detect small variants in such regions.
+Expression profiling (as we are about to get into this semester) and small variant genotyping are classic applications of Illumina data.
+Repetitive and low-complexity genomic regions common to many organisms make it difficult to use Illumina data for genome or transcriptome assembly, to detect structural variants accurately, or to detect small variants in such regions (some of these issues will be covered in ISG5302 and ISG5312).

-DNA fragments put on the sequencer vary in length, but unless you are sequencing short RNAs, they are typically 200-600bp long.
-Many fragments are longer than the sum of the two read lengths, so for many fragments, a segment in the middle remains unsequenced, while for others, there is a region of overlap between the two reads.
+DNA fragments put on the sequencer vary in length, but unless you are sequencing short RNAs (miRNA, snoRNA, etc), they are typically 100-600bp long.
+Many fragments are longer than the sum of the two read lengths, and in those cases a segment in the middle remains unsequenced.
+Fragments shorter than the sum of the two read lengths have a region of overlap between the two reads.
 For some short fragments, the read length is longer than the fragment, so sequence reads will pass through the template fragment and into sequencing adapter.
 This is referred to as “read-through” adapter contamination and it should be trimmed (see the next section).

 10.2 Pacbio